 The online bachelor of science program in health information management at Rutgers University School of Health Professions prepares students to succeed in the business side of healthcare.
 Offered as a two-year program, students must first complete their general education coursework or already hold a bachelor’s degree in another field.
 More than 90 percent of graduates of this program are employed in this field within a year of earning their degree.

 Admission requirements for this program include 59 credit hours of general education coursework, a 2.75 undergraduate GPA, and an essay on the student who has selected health information management as a degree path.
-There is also a 21-credit certificate in medical coding that students can complete in order to gain a complementary skill that is in high demand.
+Students can also complete a 21-credit certificate in medical coding to gain a highly demanded complementary skill.

 Cambridge College of Healthcare & Technology